fieldtrip/website/faq/how_can_i_debug_my_analysis_script_if_a_fieldtrip_function_gives_an_error.md

 to your high-level FieldTrip function calls, the function that detects the error will save its input arguments to a temporary mat file.
 There are multiple options for the cfg.debug field: 'display', 'displayonerror', 'displayonsuccess', 'save', 'saveonerror', saveonsuccess' or 'no' (which is the default).

-For example, the following will result in an error because of the invalid input data structur
+For example, the following will result in an error because of the invalid input data structure:

     >> cfg = [];
     >> cfg.debug = 'saveonerror'